 This document contains complete product information and instructions to familiarize you with the main characteristics of your new glider.
-It contains instructions on how to use and maintain the wing, however, its purpose is not to serve as learning material to pilot this kind of wing.
+It includes instructions on how to use and maintain the wing.
+However, its purpose is not to serve as a learning material to pilot this kind of wing.
 As such, this is not a flying manual.
 Flying instructions can only be taught by flying schools and specially certified instructors.

-It is important that you take time to read this manual carefully before the first flight, as thorough knowledge of your equipment enables you to fly safely and to maximize your full potential.
+You must take the time to read this manual carefully before the first flight, as a thorough knowledge of your equipment enables you to fly safely and to maximize your full potential.
 If you borrow or give your glider to another pilot, please pass this manual on with it.

-If any use of Triple Seven equipment remains unclear after having read this manual, please contact: your local paragliding instructor, your Triple Seven importer or Triple Seven.
+If any use of Triple Seven equipment remains unclear after having read this manual, please contact your local paragliding instructor, your Triple Seven importer, or Triple Seven.
 This product manual is subject to changes without prior notice.

 Please check www.777gliders.com for the latest information regarding our products.
-Introduction

-Welcome
+Welcome to the Triple Seven Team!
+We are excited that you